A10Computer/WinRepair/README.md

 No liability is accepted for damage, data loss, misconfiguration, or system changes caused by using this tool.

-WinRepair.exe - Free to use at your own risk!
+WinRepairTool.exe - Free to use at your own risk!